NiHaiden/NiHaiden/README.md

 ### Hi there 👋

+Currently, I am an enrolled student at the vocational school HTL St.Pölten in Lower Austria.

+👨‍🔬I love tinkering with different technologies, be it TypeScript, Spring, Kotlin.
+ ⚡ Fun fact: I hate TikTok.

+📱I love experimenting with new stuff like Angular, React and all sorts of other things, one thing I am currently exploring is native iOS Development with SwiftUI.
 <!--
 **NiHaiden/NiHaiden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.